'American Psycho' (2000) by Mary Harron

 As creepily cold and controlled as Patrick Bateman.
 This film is not one I enjoyed watching and probably will never watch again unless I need to write about it.
 I definitely recommend watching it, but if your taste in film is similar to mine, once is probably enough for a lifetime.

-If you read the book, hated it, and thought, "fuck no, I don't want to see the movie version," just know that it's much better than what you're likely imagining.
-Bret Easton Ellis is one of my most hated authors and I had to force myself to finish "American Psycho."
+If you read the book, hated it, and thought, "Fuck no, I don't want to see the movie version," just know that it's much better than what you're likely imagining.
+Bret Easton Ellis is one of my most loved/hated authors and I had to force myself to finish "American Psycho."
 Whenever I read about or see violence, especially if it's of a sexual nature and involving women, I ask myself if it's gratuitous or necessary to prove a point.
 Is it just for shock value or aesthetics or is it crucial to the overarching theme of the film or book?

 I have zero interest in gratuitous violence and the book is filled to the brim with it.
 The movie, written and directed by women, strips all of that out and makes a much stronger, clearer statement as a result.